mammasmias/IterativeRotationsAssignments/docs/compilation.rst

       .. code-block:: bash

          gfortran -o caller_program.x caller_program.f90 -L/your/path/to/IRA/lib/ -lira -Wl,-rpath,/your/path/to/IRA/lib

-      The base-level implementations are not placed in modules, therefore all routines are in principle acessible to the caller.
-Care must be taken to ensure the correct type, kind, shape, etc. of the arguments, i.e. interface matching needs to be checked manually.
-      The default precision is equivalent to ``c_int`` for integers, and ``c_double`` for reals, they are defined in ``IRA/src/ira_precision.f90`` module.

       The C-headers are located in the ``IRA/interface`` directory, and can be included in compilation by ``-I/your/path/to/IRA/interface``.